Lsozke/zMusRtUPpEaUZZ4CBR2gYw/README.md

 ## Notes
 ---
-* `grunt lint` is switched off in `npm test` while it generates strange warnings.
+* `grunt lint` is producing strange warnings.
 Anyway the codes follow the coding styles, guidelines, and JSDoc.

 ## External Services
 ---